Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Supremum of the local time when

-As a consequence, Theorem \ref{cvdutl} follows if we prove Propositions \ref{analogue5.1} and \ref{propcvsub}.
-For Proposition \ref{analogue5.1}, we first need to show that the time spent by the diffusion and the local time are negligible outside the bottoms of the standard valleys, this is the object of the next two facts that are taken from \cite{AndDev} and \cite{advech} (however, the extension of these results to our context requires some precautions, this is why we give some details in the end of Section \ref{estimates}).
+As a consequence, Theorem \ref{cvdutl} will follow if we prove Propositions \ref{analogue5.1} and \ref{propcvsub}.
+For Proposition \ref{analogue5.1} we first need to show that, outside the bottoms of the $n_t$ first standard $h_t$-valleys, the amount of time spent by the diffusion and the local time are negligible compared to $t$.
+This is the object of the next two facts that are taken from \cite{AndDev} and \cite{advech} (however, the extension of these results to our context requires some precautions, this is why we give some details of proofs in Subsection \ref{justoffacts}).
+The reason to prove the negligibility compared to $t$ is because $t$ is the expected renormalization for $\mathcal{L}^*_X(t)$ and, obviously, the total amount of time spent by the diffusion until time $t$.
+Note that what we neglect compared to $t$ can however be very large when $t$ is large.
+Recall from Subsection \ref{factsandnotations} that for any $r \in \mathbb{R}$, $H(r) := \tau(X, r)$, the hitting times of $r$ by the diffusion $X$.
+We have }

 \begin{fact} There exists a positive constant $C > 0$ such that for $t$ large enough,